Ethan Gutmann: Uyghur issues

+Based partially on Gutmann's research, through their links at the Hudson Institute, in 2020, then Secretary of State Mike Pompeo officially determined that China was committing genocide against the Uyghur and other Turkic Muslim communities.
+In 2026 Congressman Chris Smith sponsored HR 1503, the Stop Forced Organ Harvesting Act, which is now awaiting Senate consideration.

 Reception

 Books

 Jay Nordlinger, a senior editor of National Review, wrote that Gutmann's 2004 book Losing the New China: A Story of American Commerce, Desire and Betrayal "was about the sordid relationship between the American business community and the Chinese Communist Party.
 Our businessmen accommodate themselves to the Communist Party, and turn a blind eye to persecution."
 Sometimes they even assist the persecution, as when Cisco and other technology companies devised special ways to monitor and arrest Falun Gong practitioners".

 Nordlinger called Gutmann's 2014 book The Slaughter: Mass Killings, Organ Harvesting, and China's Secret Solution to Its Dissident Problem "another atom bomb".

+Reviewing “The Xinjiang Procedure”, Phil Hall warns readers that the book "offers a horror scenario more intense and severe than any terror-tinged work by Stephen King.
+It also provides the most brilliantly researched and intensely described study of a communist regime at war against its population since Aleksandr Solzhenitsyn’s “The Gulag Archipelago.”"